 Schedule A Consultation with Dentist Dr. Khanna

 Looking for treatment options to address complex dental concerns?
 Bethesda Family Smiles would be happy to welcome you to our dentist’s office.
-We provide patients of all ages with treatment options to restore their smiles following dental damages.
+We provide patients of all ages with treatment options to restore their smiles following dental damage.
 Please schedule an appointment with our office online.
 We look forward to seeing you soon.